 All employers must provide workers' compensation insurance for their employees.
-The only exceptions are partners and sole proprietors, who may choose to be covered at their option, and domestic servants, who may be covered under a homeowners' policy rather than a workers' compensation policy, at the option of the employer.
+The only exceptions are corporations that have only three corporate officers and no employees other than these three officers; partners and sole proprietors, who may choose to be covered at their option; and domestic servants, who may be covered under a homeowners' policy rather than a workers' compensation policy, at the option of the employer.
 Agencies of the state and its political subdivisions are covered, as are auxiliary police, volunteer firefighters, and volunteers in search-and-rescue parties.
 Contractors must provide coverage for employees of their subcontractors, but they are entitled to receive an appropriate contribution from the subcontractor (NH Rev. Stat.
 Sec.
 281-A:1et seq.).

 Employee leasing.
 Employee leasing companies, not their client companies, are responsible for the workers' compensation coverage of their employees.